 Her role as Director of Governmental Affairs and Special Projects at the South Carolina Department of Employment and Workforce (DEW) was instrumental in rebuilding trust and financial stability within the state agency, a task recognized by then-Governor Nikki Haley.

 At NP Strategy, Jean Cecil serves as a Senior Vice President, where she works on the executive leadership team to set the strategic direction of the organization.
 Her leadership has been instrumental in NP Strategy’s remarkable growth over the past 5 years, from a small team to a thriving group of 25+ professionals across four states.
 She brings clients a masterful skillset spanning media relations, stakeholder engagement, strategic communications, community relations and more.

-Jean Cecil is an advocate for women.
-She has served as a Girl Scout troop leader for three years and was elected to the board for the Girl Scouts of South Carolina Mountains to Midlands in 2023.
-Additionally, upon ending her tenure as Chair of the Columbia Chamber of Commerce, Jean Cecil was proud to further her impact by nominating a woman to replace her.
-Jean Cecil served as the 2021-2022 Chair of Columbia Chamber Board of Directors and continues to play an active role on their Executive Committee.
+Jean Cecil has long been a champion of women throughout her career, a passion reflected in her roles as a Girl Scout troop leader and board member for the Girl Scouts of South Carolina Mountains to Midlands.
+She served as Chair of the Columbia Chamber of Commerce and continues to play an active role on the Chamber’s Executive Committee.